bellmano/MapAchiever/README.md

 Get [latest release](https://github.com/bellmano/MapAchiever/releases) and move the folder `MapAchiever` from the zip file to this path:

 `\World of Warcraft\_retail_\Interface\AddOns`

+## :mega: Issues or Suggestions
+Any issues or suggestions, please [create an issue on Github](https://github.com/bellmano/MapAchiever/issues).

 ## :coffee: Buy me a coffee
 Donations are welcome to appreciate my work to keep this addon alive, but isn't required at all.